ILikeCyan/audiowhore-termux/README.md

 # audiowhore-termux

 TERMUX
-Run termux-setup-storage
+1. Run termux-setup-storage && pkg install wget
-1. Clone this repo 'git clone https://github.com/ILikeCyan/audiowhore-termux.git'
+2. Clone this repo 'wget -P ~/ https://github.com/ILikeCyan/audiowhore-termux/blob/master/start.sh
 2. Run 'sh start.sh'
 3. Create a new qobuz account and select the trial option
 4. Use 'm' to search for music, and 'c' to copy move the downloaded songs symlinked Music folder (no root)